Idiom: get one's act together

 idiom: get one’s act together

-- improve poor or bad behavior
+- improve poor or bad behavior or change bad habits

 - After skipping class and playing video games my first year in college, I got my act together and got all A’s and B’s my second year.

 - I finally had to tell my assistant that she's on probation and if she doesn't get her act together and be on time for work she'll be fired.

 - I need to get my act together and stop doing research and start writing my paper—it's due tomorrow afternoon.

 - You really need to get your act together and sort out your finances or soon you're not going to be able to make the minimum payment on your credit cards.